Towards Structurally Explainable Machine-Generated Text Detection: A Graph-Perspective Framework: Detailed Experiment Results

 In our experiments, we consider in-domain detection and cross-domain detection in the same dataset and report the results in this section.
 We report the results under ACC and AUC metrics.
 For GPTZero, since it provides a binary output, we consider its ACC and AUC values to be equivalent.

 \stitle{In-Domain Detection}.
 We provide the detailed experiment results for distinguishing HGTs and MGTs by ChatGPT in Table~\ref{tab:humanchatgpt_detailed_acc} and Table \ref{tab:humanchatgpt_detailed_auc}.
 The results demonstrate that {\ours} achieves the best performance across all domains under both ACC and AUC metrics, aligned with our analysis.
-In addition, we also provide the experiment results between HGT and MGT by other LLMs in Table \ref{tab:humanm4_acc}, \ref{tab:humanraid_acc},\ref{tab:humanyelp_acc},\ref{tab:humanm4_auc}, \ref{tab:humanraid_auc}, and \ref{tab:humanyelp_auc}. {\ours} performs consistently well on various LLMs and achieves the best performance, indicating the effectiveness of PGM for MGT detection tasks.
+In addition, we also provide the experiment results between HGT and MGT by other LLMs in Table \ref{tab:humanm4_acc}, \ref{tab:humanraid_acc}, \ref{tab:humanyelp_acc}, \ref{tab:humanm4_auc}, \ref{tab:humanraid_auc}, and \ref{tab:humanyelp_auc}. {\ours} performs consistently well on various LLMs and achieves the best performance, indicating the effectiveness of PGM for MGT detection tasks.

 \stitle{Cross-Domain Detection}.
-To further analysis the generality of {\ours}, we conduct cross-domain detection experiments.
+To further analyze the generality of {\ours}, we conduct cross-domain detection experiments.
 We use the open-qa, wiki-how, and books domains in HC, M4, and RAID datasets as the training domain and test on other domains, respectively.
-For the zero-shot baselines and RADAR, we use the training data as reference to learning a threshold and apply to the test domain.
+For the zero-shot baselines and RADAR, we use the training data as a reference to learn a threshold and apply it to the test domain.
 For the RoBERTa-QA, we follow its pipeline to fine-tune the RoBERTa on one domain and test on other domains.
 As Table~\ref{tab:humanchatgpt_detailed_acc_cross} shows, {\ours} performs poorly on some domains, such as the reddit domain on the M4 dataset.
-One potential reason is that our method is only trained on the limited training set and lacks generalization, while other methods such as zero-shot methods fully utilize the generalization of LLM.
+Rather than being an inherent limitation of our explainable framework, this performance gap is primarily due to the current in-domain training setting, which restricts the diversity of the learned structural motifs compared to models pre-trained on massive, large-scale corpora.

 \stitle{Statistical Significance Analysis}.
 To further demonstrate the robustness of {\ours}, we conducted a Statistical Significance Analysis.
 Specifically, we repeated our experiments five times on the HC3 dataset, each with a distinct random seed, and the resulting performance metrics are detailed in Table~\ref{tab:statistic_model}.
 The consistently high performance across these different runs indicates the stable and reliable nature of {\ours}.